-Ranking high on the parent complaint list today is backtalk: rude comments made to someone in authority.
-I choose to define backtalk with a broader brush to also include non-verbal behaviors that may accompany rude comments.
-Safe to say that virtually every child will try talking back at some point.
-When allowed to continue, it provides children a level of control that is not appropriate or healthy.
+Today, backtalk is one of the top concerns on the parent complaint list: rude comments made to someone in authority.
+Safe to say, almost every child will attempt to talk back at some point.
+When allowed to continue, it provides children with a level of control that is neither appropriate nor healthy.

-Not all parents view backtalk the same.
-Some adults consider talking back to be a part of growing up and gaining independence - the child’s need to exert emotional power.
-They argue that with adults ordering them around all the time, children simply have to lash out.
-Many parents, however, willingly attest to the fact that their children’s backtalk is literally sucking the joy right out of their home.
+Some adults see talking back as a natural part of growing up, as a way for children to assert their independence.
+Others argue that with adults ordering them around much of the time, children simply have to 'lash out' in their need to exert emotional power.
+Many parents, however, willingly attest to the fact that their children’s backtalk is literally sucking the joy right out of their homes.

 So, how does one put an end to backtalk?

 First, both parents need to agree on what constitutes backtalk and be equally committed to the goal of ending it.
-Mutually creating a list of comments and behaviors that will no longer be tolerated ensures parental alignment.
+Collaboratively creating a list of inacceptable comments and behaviors that will no longer be tolerated ensures parental alignment.

 Finally, use the four steps outlined below to guide the meeting.